 I. Introduction

-With the development of mobile Internet, a large number of new network services and applications are widely applied, such as AR/VR, mobile high definition video, online game etc., which require that the mobile network provides the higher data transmission rate and lower network delay.
+With the development of mobile Internet, a large number of new services and applications are widely applied, such as AR/VR, mobile high definition video, online game etc., which require that the mobile network provides the higher data transmission rate and lower network delay.
 Moreover, it is predicted that by year 2020, the mobile data traffic will reach 30.6 exabytes/month globally [1].
-To handle the severe challenge, densely deployed small cell network (SCN) have been widely introduced by network operators to enhance the network capacity.
+To handle this challenge, densely deployed small cell network (SCN) have been widely introduced by network operators to enhance the network capacity.
 However, the costly and heavily-loaded backhaul link between SCN and the core network is becoming the bottleneck.

-Caching on the SCN has been widely recognized as an effective and eonomical solution to tackle the aforementioned problem of network densification.
+Caching in the SCN has been widely recognized as an effective and economical solution to tackle the aforementioned challenges.
 By storing popular files in the SBS cache in advance [2][3], more requests can be satisfied at SBSs instead of retrieving duplicated file over the backhaul links.
-Besides, downloading directly from SBSs reduces download delay substantially due to the short transmission distance and thus high rate.
+Besides, downloading directly from SBSs reduces delay substantially due to the short transmission distance.
 However, the storage capacity on SBSs is generally limited, and thus caching strategies should be carefully designed to make the best use of the SBS cache.

-There have been some recent works focusing on designing file caching strategies in the scenario of network densification.
-Reference [4] present a wireless distributed caching stratrgy with a low-bandwidth backhaul link but high storagr capacity where user can access multiple SBSs.
+There have been some recent works focusing on designing caching strategies in the scenario of ultra-dense networks.
+The authors of [4] present a wireless distributed caching strategy with a low-bandwidth backhaul link but high storage capacity where users can access multiple SBSs.
 Finding the optimal cache placement to maximize cache hit ratio is proved to be NP complete.
 The authors of [5] study the optimization issue for cache content placement in caching enabled SCN with heterogeneous file and cache sizes, and adopt multicast transmission to minimize the average backhaul rate.
-In [6], the authors propose an cooperative caching strategy where SBS can get desired content from neighbouring SBSs so as to enhance the content delivery efficiency.
+In the work of [6], the authors propose an cooperative caching strategy where SBS can get desired content from neighbouring SBSs so as to enhance the content delivery efficiency.

 Although these recent works have provided insight into caching strategy in cellular network, users are assumed to be static and the association between users and SBSs remains unchanged.
-Obviously, such assumption is unreasonable.
-Users are mobile and the association to SBSs can change during the download of a file, which can be more frequently with densely deployed SBSs.
-Therefore the impact of user mobility can not be neglect when designing file caching strategies [7].
+Obviously, such assumption is unreasonable in mobile networks.
+Users are moving and the association to SBSs can change during the file downloading, which can be more frequently within UDNs.
+Therefore, the impact of user mobility cannot be neglect when designing file caching strategies [7].
 Reference [8] assumes that the user movement obeys a discrete Markov model and the amount of data downloaded by users depends on their location and the cache placement in each time slot.
-The author of [9] uses a descrete random jump model to describe the mobility pattern and derive the expression of through.
+The author of [9] uses a discrete random jump model to describe the mobility pattern and derive the expression of through.
 Due to the complexity, two heuristic algorithms are provided to obtain the optimal solution.
-Reference [10] model user mobility as Markov chain and put for forward a distributed caching paradigm in a two-tier heterogeneous network with the aim of minimizing the content fetching from MBS.
+The user mobility is modeled as Markov chain and a distributed caching paradigm is proposed in a two-tier heterogeneous network with the aim of minimizing the content fetching from MBS [10].

 Although these works have taken user mobility into consideration, they all consider a static global file popularity among all the SBSs.
 The effect of mobility on content popularity at different SBSs are not well investigated.
-In a real system, SBSs covering different areas generally have different file popularity, considering the global popularity is not siutable.
-Moreover, file popularity of neighboring SBS will affect each other, because moving user may request the same file again in another SBS if he fails to complete the download in the current SBS.
+In a real system, SBSs covering different areas generally have different file popularity, considering the global popularity is not suitable.
+Moreover, file popularity of neighboring SBS will affect each other, because moving user may request the same file again in another SBS if he fails to complete the download in current SBS.